Jazzy and the Pussycats: Reception

+Colin Jacobson of DVD Movie Guide liked the first half of the episode involving Bart but did not like Lisa's plot with the animals.

+On Four Finger Discount, Guy Davis and Brendan Dando thought it was a repeat of previous plots involving Lisa being jealous of Bart's success.
+They thought the White Stripes filled the same stunt casting role that Metallica filled in the previous episode.

 In 2007, Simon Crerar of The Times listed The White Stripes' performance as one of the thirty-three funniest cameos in the history of the show.

 Andrew Martin of Prefix Mag named The White Stripes his seventh favorite musical guests on The Simpsons out of a list of ten.
 Corey Deiterman of the Houston Press listed them as number four of the top five worst musical guests in Simpsons history.